Figplug/ghost-legacy/README.md

 Select One (1) or more layers and run the plugin.

-For the style, choose Solid and for the Color choose one of the three existing proposals (Gray, White, Black) or enter a color name X11 or enter a valid hexadecimal value
+For the Type, choose Solid and for the Color choose one of the three existing proposals (Gray, White, Black) or enter a color name X11 or enter a valid hexadecimal value

 Note: in the case of an invalid color entry, gray is taken by default